GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 • Register in EU database for high-risk AI systems

-Evidence Requirements for Regulators
+Evidence requirements for regulators

 • Classification analysis documentation